timoderbeste/ta-fa19-text-analytics/MSIA_490-0_SEC20 Lab 3 Discussion Questions.md

 ### Q1: How is a Skip-gram model trained?
 What is its objective and how is softmax useful?

 ### *Q2: What is the problem with the original Skip-gram model?
-How are they solved?
+How is it solved?
 (Conceptual discussion is enough.)

 ### Q3: What problem is "Subsampling" trying to solve?